With 2020 at an end I’ve been considering plans for Libraries Hacked in 2021.

 UK public libraries are short-staffed, under-funded, lacking in digital training, and busy.
 It’s not good, but it’s true.
 With some amazing exceptions, they have little sympathy for developing digital services, prototyping applications, or releasing open data.
 Not negativity for those things, just enough on their plate.

 Coming to that realisation has been important.
-Being a library user, the projects I enjoy are ones that have a public focus rather than a library service one.
+As a library user, the projects I enjoy most are ones that have a public focus rather than a library service one.

 For example, I’d like to experiment with alternative library websites.
 Providing the usual facilities like browsing books, placing reservations, managing loans, but taking the opportunity to do these in ways they haven’t been done before.

 That doesn’t require input from library services.
-It would be purely related to the public experience of using libraries, and makes sense to involve the public more and leave libraries alone.
+It would be purely related to the public experience of using libraries, and makes sense to involve the public more than the library service.

-I try to avoid projects that involve money.
+It’s a luxury, but I avoid library projects that involve money.
 The process of estimating, invoicing, and getting money is hard.
-I’m fortunate to have a job with normal taxed pay, and that’s enough.
+I’m fortunate to have a job with normal taxed pay, and that’s enough for me.
 (Though if you use freelancers, please pay them promptly!).

 That being said, Libraries Hacked costs money.
 The hosting for databases and web applications, plus some things like domain names and certificates comes to almost £1,000 a year.